Himeji Castle

 How do I get to Himeji Castle?

 The nearest station is Himeji Station (JR Sanyo Main Line / Sanyo Shinkansen).
-It is approximately a 20-minute walk from the station.
+From there it is about 20 minutes on foot.
 Loop bus 'Himeji Castle Loop Bus' stops at the castle. ¥100 per ride.
-Parking: Otemae parking lot nearby. ¥150/30 min.
-Can fill up on busy weekends.
-Accessible with a JR Pass.

 How much does Himeji Castle cost to enter?